1337FORGE/Asiga/README.md

 After dumping a tag the structure of a brand new tag is something like this:

 ```
-Sector 0: Containg manufacturing data and UID
+Sector 0: Containing manufacturing data and UID
 Block 0: XX XX XX XX XX XX XX 00 02 A6 XX XX XX XX XX XX
 Block 1: 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
 Block 2: 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
 Block 3: FF FF FF FF FF FF FF 07 80 69 FF FF FF FF FF FF

-Sector 1: This sector contains information about Build Tray Usage.
+Sector 1: This sector contains information about Build Tray Usage
-I was able to successfully reset the tray usage to 0% by manipulating this sector.
+I was able to successfully reset the tray usage to 0% by manipulating this sector
 Block 4: 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
 Block 5: 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
 Block 6: 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00